 Q- What is your warranty on silver?

-We have a 3 year limited warranty on our silver.
+We have a 3 year limited warranty on our house made silver pieces (Brands such as but not limited to Ella Stein, Pandora and Aurelie Gi are 1 year warranty).
 This covers the metal against breakage, stone settings, and and general durability of the ring.
 This does not cover damage inflicted by wearing, things such as shutting your hand in the door, rough wear, etc. This also does not cover normal wear and tear on the piece- prongs and shanks will wear down over time and may require buildup over the course of time.